ynput/ayon-pipeline-tests/client/ayon_pipeline_tests/tests/integration/README.md

  - "--app_group" - "Provide specific app group for test, empty for default",
  - "--timeout" - "Provide specific timeout value for test case",
  - "--setup_only" - "Only create dbs, do not run tests",
- - "--mongo_url" - "MongoDB for testing.",
- - "--dump_databases" - ("json"|"bson") export database in expected format after successful test (to output folder in temp location - which is made persistent by this, must be cleared manually)

 You should see only test asset and state of databases for that particular use case.

 How to check logs/errors from app
 --------------------------------
-Keep PERSIST to True in the class and check `test_ayon.logs` collection.
+Keep PERSIST to True in the class or via `--persist` command line.

 How to create test for publishing from host
 ------------------------------------------